 These cities are specifically chosen by the International Rugby Board to increase the diversity of the game and encourage those in nations not as familiar with rugby to engage with the game in one of its most novel forms.

 And grow the game it has.
-More and more countries are now part of the larger IRB Sevens World Series set-up, with non-traditional rugby-playing nations like Spain, Kenya and Portugal all now involved in the competition.
+More and more countries are now part of the larger Sevens World Series set-up, with non-traditional rugby-playing nations like Spain, Kenya and Portugal all now involved in the competition.

-With the Blitzbokke regarded as one the competitions premier teams as well as the current defending champions, The Cape Town event held at the Cape Town Stadium in Green Point is among the most well-attended and coveted of these venues, drawing the fans from the country’s rich rugby culture as well as rugby fans from all over the world.
+With the Blitzbokke regarded as one the competitions premier teams as well as the current defending champions, The Cape Town event held at the Cape Town Stadium is among the most well-attended and coveted of these venues, drawing the fans from the country’s rich rugby culture as well as rugby fans from all over the world.

 Previously held in the smaller cities of George and Port Elizabeth, moving the venue to Cape Town has revitalized the event and transformed it into one of the World Series’ best events since it debuted in its inaugural tournament in 2015.